NGdev2/Inception-of-things-42/README.md

 **Vagrant** is a tool that simplifies the **creation** and **management of virtual machines.**

-Configuration is done through a **Vagrantfile** : it is a **configuration file** that defines the machine's operating system, installed software, network configuration, and more.
+Configuration is done through a **Vagrantfile** : it is a **configuration file** that defines the machine's operating system, installed software, network configuration and more.

 ### About K3s